Miranda Lambert Getting Married? Inside Blake Shelton’s Ex’s Secret Plans

 The source added that Lambert and East hardly ever argue with each other and see eye to eye on a lot of different things.
 They are also actively engaged in their communities and give to local charities whenever possible.
 Between the success of her music and her dating life, things couldn’t be going any better for the country star.
 Even Lambert’s friends and family agree that she’s never been happier.

 Miranda Lambert has also moved on after her divorce with Shelton.
-In fact, the insider revealed that Lambert and Shelton have come into contact since the split and she doesn’t hold anything against him.
+In fact, the insider revealed that Lambert and Shelton have come into contact since the split, and she doesn’t hold anything against him.

 “They have crossed paths and spoken to each other but have let the past go and just want each other to be happy,” the source noted.
 “They are both adults that realized their paths were not meant for each other in the end.
 Miranda is really just laid back at this point and tries to just not stress on the little things.”

 Lambert and Shelton were married for four years before divorcing in the summer of 2015.
-Lambert started East shortly after the split while Shelton moved on to his Voice co-star Gwen Stefani.
+Lambert started dating East shortly after the split while Shelton moved on to his Voice co-star, Gwen Stefani.
 With Lambert’s relationship going so well, what are the chances of them exchanging vows?

 Lambert and East haven’t officially discussed their wedding plans in public.
-It sounds like a wedding is in the works, but whether or not that happens in the near future is yet to be seen.
+It sounds like a wedding is in the works but whether or not that happens in the near future is yet to be seen.

 In the meantime, Lambert and East have been working hard on their respective tours.
 According to Wide Open Country, the pair joined forces last weekend for a special duet in Bossier City, Louisiana.
 Lambert surprised fans with a rendition of the 1971 hit, “Stay With Me.”
 While Lambert rocked the lead vocals, East shocked the crowd by joining Lambert on stage.